 - 1/4 cup white vinegar or white wine vinegar

 - 2 teaspoons plain flour

 - 1 heaped teaspoon mustard powder (or ready made Dijon)

 - 1/2 teaspoon ground white pepper (optional)

 This dressing is in the ‘salad cream’ style.
 It is delicious drizzled over cos lettuce, steamed asparagus or hot-smoked trout.

-NOTE: As the dressing contains egg, refrigerate quite quickly after making.
-Store the dressing in the fridge and use within a few days.
-It seems like a bit of a fuss to make, but is actually quite simple, and more forgiving than a mayonnaise.
+NOTE: As the dressing contains egg, it must be stored in the refrigerator quite quickly after making and used within a few days.
+It may appear a bit of a fuss to make, but is actually quite simple, and more forgiving than a mayonnaise.
 It's a nice change from oil and vinegar dressings and you can adjust the sugar/mustard/salt ratio to taste.
 Add fresh herbs from the garden when serving or use a herb vinegar – tarragon vinegar would work well.

-Meanwhile, find a mixing bowl that is wider than the saucepan, and will sit over the pan, or use a double boiler.
-Put the sugar, flour, mustard powder, salt, and pepper if using, into the mixing bowl.
-Strain the vinegar and egg mixture into the bowl of dry ingredients and mix well with a balloon whisk.
+Meanwhile, sit a mixing bowl that is wider than the saucepan over the pan, or use a double boiler.
+Put the sugar, flour, mustard powder, salt and pepper (if using) into the bowl.
+Strain the vinegar and egg mixture into the dry ingredients and mix well with a balloon whisk.

-Place the bowl over the saucepan, ensuring it is stable, and whisk for about 8-10 minutes, until the mixture starts to thicken slightly.
-Add the butter one piece at a time and whisk until it melts and is fully incorporated into the dressing.
-Stir for another 2 minutes with a wooden spoon; the mixture should have a silky gloss and thinly coat the back of a spoon.
-(If you taste the dressing at this stage it may seem sharp, but will mellow and balance as it chills.
-Adjust seasoning once it has chilled).
+Place the bowl over the saucepan, ensuring it is stable, and whisk the mixture for about 8–10 minutes, until it starts to thicken slightly.
+Add the butter, one piece at a time, and whisk until it melts and is fully incorporated into the dressing.
+Stir for another 2 minutes with a wooden spoon – the mixture should have a silky gloss and thinly coat the back of the spoon.
+(If you taste the dressing at this stage it may seem sharp, but it will mellow and balance as it chills.
+Adjust the seasoning once it has chilled.)